 Note this picture shared on a Facebook page.
 For those without a bible background, Aaron was the brother of Moses and acted as high priest for Israel after they escaped Egypt.
 One of his jobs was to kill the animals brought to the temple as sacrifices.

 This picture, however, is not depicting a child learning how to hunt in order to feed a family.
-This child is learning how to kill an animal for no reason other than the fact that his god demanded it of him, and even at his tender age, his parents see nothing wrong with him acting out this scene with a real knife and a real dog.
+This child is learning how to kill an animal, for no reason other than the fact that his god demanded it of him.
+Even at his tender age, his parents see nothing wrong with him acting out this scene with a real knife and a real dog.

-This may seem like a leap, but note that Jehovah’s Witnesses believe that any day now, Armageddon will come and Jehovah will destroy every single person on the planet who is not one of Jehovah’s Witnesses, and this event is often depicted in their literature in the most graphic of ways.
-(See this website for quotes from JW literature on this subject.)
-Non-JWs are often drawn as suffering horrific, violent deaths during Armageddon, and many pictures have included little children being killed during this time as well.
+This may seem like a leap, but note that Jehovah’s Witnesses believe that any day now, Armageddon will come, and Jehovah will destroy every single person on the planet who is not one of Jehovah’s Witnesses.
+This event is often depicted in their literature in the most graphic of ways.
+Non-Jehovah’s Witnesses are often drawn as suffering horrific, violent deaths during Armageddon, and many pictures have included little children being killed during this time as well.

 When I was a JW, the attitude of, “Who cares about them and their life since they’re not one of Jehovah’s Witnesses” was common.
 One woman even said about her ex-husband, a non-JW with whom she was having a disagreement, “Oh well, who cares, he’s going to die at Armageddon any day now.”
 Yes, they do teach a gross disregard for life that is easy for children to pick up on.